In This Article

 4. Use a reliable endpoint security solution

-After installing updates and disabling features that introduce security threats, we should think about how to minimize the likelihood of a future incident.
-We shouldn’t overlook the importance of endpoint security solutions, which are designed to protect endpoints (desktops, laptops, and mobile devices) from being exploited by adversaries.
-Modern endpoint protection platforms (EPP) use deep packet inspection (and other techniques) to detect, analyze, block and quarantine threats as they arise.
+After installing updates and disabling features that introduce security threats, it is important to think about how to minimize the likelihood of a future incident.
+The importance of endpoint security solutions should not be overlooked as these are designed to protect endpoints (desktops, laptops, and mobile devices) from being exploited by adversaries.
+Modern Endpoint Protection Platforms (EPP) use deep packet inspection, alongside other techniques, to detect, analyze, block and quarantine threats as they arise.

 An EPP can be used to detect and respond to a multitude of security threats, including ransomware attacks, fileless malware, polymorphic attacks, and, in the context of protection against the PrintNightmare vulnerability, remote code execution attacks.
 An EPP provides administrators with a centralized dashboard, which they can use to control how endpoints on the network are used.
 Via this dashboard, administrators can control which programs a user can run, as well as push updates/patches to endpoints when necessary.